DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: More experiments

 \subsection{Further Analysis}

 Figure~\ref{fig:generalall_conference} and Figure~\ref{fig:time_all} respectively report the results of DELTA when varying GNN encoders on the complete set of six dataset combinations and the performance vs. runtime results on ACMv9$\rightarrow$Citationv1, DBLPv7$\rightarrow$ACMv9, and Citationv1$\rightarrow$DBLPv7.
 The results in Figure~\ref{fig:generalall_conference} are consistent with the observations in the main text, where TAGConv performs the best when replacing the edge-oriented graph subnetwork.
-Overall, although the performance when changing edge-oriented encoders remains strong, outperforming most baseline algorithms.
+Overall, when changing edge-oriented encoders, the performance remains strong in comparison to most baseline algorithms.
 This further demonstrates the effectiveness of the proposed DELTA framework.
 From Figure~\ref{fig:time_all}, we can also observe the same conclusions as in the main text: the proposed DELTA's time cost is only one-fifth to one-sixth that of AGE, ANRMAB, and Dissimilarity, while it only takes about 10 to 20 seconds more than other baseline algorithms.
 Nevertheless, DELTA achieves the best performance.

 Figure~\ref{fig:TNSE2_confere} and Figure~\ref{fig:TNSE3_confere} respectively report the t-SNE visualization results of the proposed DELTA compared with Uncertainty and Degree centrality on ACMv9$\rightarrow$Citationv1 and DBLPv7$\rightarrow$ACMv9.
 From Figure~\ref{fig:TNSE2_confere} and Figure~\ref{fig:TNSE3_confere}, we can observe the same conclusions as in the main text: DELTA achieves a more balanced and diverse selection of target graph nodes.
 In contrast, the nodes selected by Uncertainty and Degree centrality are concentrated in 1-2 categories, and this imbalanced node distribution significantly reduces the effectiveness of active learning.
 In comparison, DELTA's more uniform selection qualitatively provides evidence for the superior performance achieved by the proposed DELTA.